tomurillo/AUDiaL/docs/install/INSTALL.md

     > /etc/init.d/apache2 restart
     ```

-3. Copy this project (root directory) somewhere in your server e.g. `/home/audial/audial-app`.
+3. Copy AUDiaL's source code (i.e. the contents of the `/src/audial` directory) somewhere in your server e.g. `/home/audial/audial-app`.
 4. If you want to install the Stanford Parser and Tagger locally:
     1. Download the [basic English Stanford Tagger](https://nlp.stanford.edu/software/tagger.shtml#Download) (version 3.9.1).
     2. Unzip the contents of the previous file such that `stanford-postagger-X.X.X.jar` is under `/home/audial/audial-app/NLP/lib/postaggers/stanford-postagger`.